 8/ Be consistent

-The team should hold stand up meetings at the same pre-agreed time and place while adhering to the established agenda.
+The team should hold daily stand up meetings at the same pre-agreed time and place while adhering to the established agenda.
 This helps build a consistent routine and makes it easier for team members to prepare and proactively schedule meetings.

 By following these best practices, teams can ensure that their stand up meetings are productive, effective, and focused on the most important goals and objectives.
-Besides, regular stand up meetings can help improve communication, increase transparency, and build a stronger, more collaborative team.
+Besides, daily stand up meetings can help improve communication, increase transparency, and build a stronger, more collaborative team.

 Example Of A Stand Up Meeting Format